WLOGSolutions/RSuite/docs/basic_workflow.md

 [1] "Hello John!"
 ```

 As you can see there are messages from your package.
-They are marked with package name `mypackage`.
+They are marked with the package name `mypackage`.
 Please also note that
-as you used `devtools` in your master script you did not have to build package to see the changes.
+as you used `devtools` in your master script you did not have to build the package to see the changes.

 # Step 12 - Project environment locking
 RSuite allows the user to lock the project environment.
 It collects all dependencies' versions and stores them in a lock file to enforce exact dependency versions in the future.
-To lock the project environment we have to execute the following command:
+To lock the project environment you have to execute the following command:

 ```bash
 rsuite proj lock